minvws/nl-covid19-data-dashboard/docs/feature-flags.md

 - Data for features that are enabled should be present in the dataset
 - Data for features that are disabled should _not_ be present in the dataset

-For this reason it is important to define what data belongs to the feature.
-We do this by configuring the `dataScopes`, `metricName` and optionally `metricProperty` for each feature.
+For this reason it is important to declare what data belongs to the feature, via the options `dataScopes`, `metricName` and optionally `metricProperty`.

-You can only define one metricName per feature, so if a feature spans multiple types of metric data, you need to work around it by defining multiple feature flags.
+You can only define one metricName per feature, so if a feature spans multiple types of metric data, you will have to work around it by defining multiple feature flags.

-If the feature is just about specific properties that were added to an already existing metric name, then specifying those properties will make sure that only the checks are performed on those.
-Of the whole schema is new, then specifying only the `metricName` is sufficient.
+If the feature is only covering specific properties that were added to an already existing metric, then declaring those properties will mean that only the checks are performed on those.
+If the whole schema / metric is new, as it often is, then specifying only the `metricName` is sufficient.

-The script that validates the features (which is run at build-time) can be triggered with `yarn workspace@corona-dashboard/cli validate-features`
+The script that validates the features (and runs at build-time) can be triggered locally with `yarn workspace@corona-dashboard/cli validate-features`.